Roman Catholic

 details of death

-In 08.1939 mobilized to the 43rd Bajończyk Legion Rifle Regiment the 13th Infantry Division fighting as part of the „Prusy” Army.
+In 08.1939 mobilized to the 43rd Bayonne Legion Rifle Regiment of the 13th Infantry Division within the „Prussia” Army, stationed in Dubno.

 Defended access to the capital.

-On 05‐–07.09.1939, the 43rd Infantry Regiment fought in the vicinity of the villages of Wólka Krzykowska, Sangródź and Ujazd, fighting with the units of the German XVI Army Corps, de facto armored corps.
+On 05‐07.09.1939, the Regiment fought in the vicinity of the villages of Wólka Krzykowska, Sangródź and Ujazd, fighting with the units of the German XVI Army Corps, de facto armored corps.

-Later, part of the 43rd Infantry Regiment crossed the Vistula and reached Warsaw — all the time engaged in skirmishes with advancing Germans — on 22.09.1939.
+Later, part of the Regiment crossed the Vistula and on 22.09.1939 reached Warsaw — all the time engaged in skirmishes with advancing Germans.

 There fought until the fall of the capital on 28.09.1939.